-- Measurement: For the purposes of the minimum distances section, distances shall be measured in a straight line, without regard to intervening structures or objects, from the nearest point on the property line of the lot on which an applicable dispensary is located to the nearest point on any property line of any protected use. - 3.
-Setbacks: Each adult-use cannabis dispensary shall be a minimum of 30 feet from its surrounding property lines. - 4.
-Each dispensary shall be a minimum of 1,500 feet from all other dispensaries, as measured from the applicable property lines.
+(4) Measurement.
+For the purposes of this subsection (A), distances shall be measured in a straight line, without regard to intervening structures or objects, from the nearest point on the property line of the lot on which the adult entertainment establishment is located to the nearest point on any property line of a residential property or any lot on which a protected use or other adult entertainment establishment is located, as the case may be.